Monte Walsh (1970 film): Reception

 Most reviews of the film were positive, and the western has scored an 88% rating on Rotten Tomatoes.
 A positive notice came from critic Roger Ebert, who remarked that the production was "as lovely a Western as I've seen in a long time."

 Remake

-A 2003 made-for-TV remake also called Monte Walsh was set in Wyoming and directed by Simon Wincer.
-Tom Selleck and Isabella Rossellini playing the parts of Monte and Martine.
+A made-for-TV remake was released in 2003.
+Also called Monte Walsh, it was set in Wyoming and directed by Simon Wincer, with Monte and Martine played by Tom Selleck and Isabella Rossellini.